 - Use heat-safe utensils- no plastic!

 - Wear clothes.
 Look, I’m not judging.
-It’s just that always the possibility of splattering oil, and the less exposed surface area, the better.
+It’s just that there is always the possibility of splattering oil, and the less exposed surface area, the better.

 - And never, ever, ever, ever use water to put out a grease fire!
 Turn off the heat and cut off the oxygen by covering it with a pan or massive amounts of baking soda, if you happen to have it handy.